OCA/l10n-france/l10n_fr_mis_reports/README.rst

 Installation
 ============

-This module depends on the *mis_builder* module, which is available in the OCA project *account-financial-reporting*.
+This module depends on the *mis_builder* module, which is available in the OCA project `account-financial-reporting <https://github.com/OCA/account-financial-reporting>`.

 Configuration
 =============